gaultier/blog/an_amusing_go_static_analysis_blindspot.md

 ```

-It's vexing because the Go compiler detects that this for-loop is a no-op and optimizes it away, if you look at the generated assembly.
+It's vexing because the Go compiler detects that this `for` loop is a no-op and optimizes it away, if you look at the generated assembly.
 But it generates no warning.

 Does your programming language prevent this issue?